60 BEST Things To Do In Ireland in 2023

 Well, it’s no surprise that her family chooses to revisit this site every year, as it is easily one of Ireland’s best loughs!

-It is a huge body of water, with a track going the whole way round, which it is possible to walk or cycle.
+It is a huge body of water, with a track going the whole way round, which is possible to walk or cycle along.

 However, by far the most striking part of the lough is the large monastery located on a small island right in the middle!